chmartin/chmartin.github.io/_posts/2019-03-18-EPL-History-Player-Stats.md

 2016 :  296.0  +  296.0  +  168.0  =  760.0  -  760.0  =  0.0
 2017 :  281.0  +  281.0  +  198.0  =  760.0  -  760.0  =  0.0
 ```
 The data shows we are missing some games in some seasons and have extra in others.
 I think this, in combination with what we saw last time, points to corruption in the records rather than a bug I introduced.
-But does show that the issues are mostly in the early years, and consistant with the squad data.
+But it does show that the issues are mostly in the early years, and consistent with the squad data.

 ### Goals and goals against